modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP2019:** awarded "for contributions to our understanding of the evolution of the universe and Earth’s place in the cosmos" with one half to James Peebles "for theoretical discoveries in physical cosmology", the other half jointly to Michel Mayor and Didier Queloz "for the discovery of an exoplanet orbiting a solar-type star".

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Peebles."

-	WORK (Peebles): “Fundamental questions about the universe’s structure and history have always fascinated human beings.
+	WORK: “Fundamental questions about the universe’s structure and history have always fascinated human beings.
 James Peebles’ theoretical framework, developed since the mid-1960s, is the basis of our contemporary ideas about the universe.
 The cosmic background radiation is a remaining trace of the formation of the universe.
 Using his theoretical tools and calculations, James Peebles was able to interpret these traces from the infancy of the universe and discover new physical processes.
 The results showed us a universe in which just five per cent of its content is known matter.
 The rest, 95 per cent, is unknown dark matter and dark energy.”

 !!! info "PHYSICS CONTENT (based on *Press release, Award ceremony Speech, Popular information*, and *Advanced Information*)."